 When the pizza delivery guy can’t keep count of the number of times he’s delivered something to your door, you know it’s time to cook for yourself.
 But I hear you, cooking is a chore, and can be EXPENSIVE.
 Plus, with midterms coming up, you definitely don’t have time to prep and cook.
 No worries, we’ve put together some easy, cheap meals.
 How easy are these recipes?
 If someone like me, who burns water while cooking spaghetti, can do them, so can you.
 [Read more…]

 Not able to be with family this year for Thanksgiving?
 Still want the great food, memories, and fantastic company?
 Having a nice, hot, Thanksgiving meal with a group of friends is a great way to spend the holiday away from home!
 A great Friendsgiving will take some planning, but you’ll find the rewards delicious.

 If you’re not living at home or completely on your own, you’ll likely be living in residence or in an apartment, house, or flat with other people.
 And that means living in close quarters with roommates, floormates, or housemates.
 You could become best friends or bitter enemies.
 But if you follow these easy rules, there’s a good chance you’ll become lifelong friends.
 [Read more…]

 You already know what will make university life easier, so now let’s look at what will make it harder.
 After four years at Dalhousie, I’ve compiled this list of things you should avoid (well… do the opposite actually).
 Trust me, you don’t want to make things harder than they need to be!
 [Read more…]

-When you’re thinking about what to pack for your first term at Dal, and what to look out for when you get here, you need to think beyond the obvious.
-Yes, make sure you have enough underwear and socks, some good rain gear, and your regular school supplies.
-But here are some other things that I find particularly useful.
+When you’re thinking about what to do to prepare first term at Dal, and what to look out for when you get here, you need to think beyond the obvious.
+Yes, make sure you pack enough underwear and socks, some good rain gear and your regular school supplies.
+But here are some other things that will be particularly useful.
 [Read more…]